 - Smaller development and operational costs.

 - Reduce time to market and faster software release

 - Mobile backends

 - IoT sensor input messages

 - Event-driven apps

-If you build your application on one serverless environment, and then you want to transition to another vendor, they don’t make it easy to switch.
-It is a troublesome process, and you may need to reengineer your application if you wish to do so.
+If you build your application in one serverless environment, and then you want to transition to another vendor, they don’t make it easy to switch.
+It is a troublesome process, and you may need to re-engineer your application if you wish to do so.

-Because you’re serverless provider is automatically scaling your applications, if you don’t have any activity for a longer time some of your application instances may be down when a new request arrives.
+Because your serverless provider is automatically scaling your applications if you don’t have any activity for a long time.
+Some of your application instances may be down when a new request arrives.
 The situation then requires a “cold” start of your services, which may result in a higher latency of up to 1s.

-- We have developed serverless application known as AWSScheduler which has written in react as frontend, asp.net core web API as backend with MYSQL database.
+- As a Software Outsourcing Company in India, The One Technologies has developed a serverless application known as AWS Scheduler which has written in React as frontend, Asp.Net Core web API as backend with MYSQxL database.

 - The backend has the ability to deploy as a lambda function.

-- Additional to lambda function, we have used AWS simple queue service (SQS) and simple notification service (SNS).
+- In Addition to a lambda function, we have used AWS Simple Queue Service (SQS) and Simple Notification Service (SNS).

-- AWS Cognito has used for user authentication and management.
+- AWS Cognito has been used for user authentication and management.